Los Angeles State Crime Defense Attorneys

 No one understands how the state courts work better than former prosecutors, and at Werksman Jackson & Quinn LLP, we have veteran state prosecutors among our partners and associates.
 We have worked within the state system and we know what it takes to beat these charges in court.

-If you or a loved one is facing state charges here in Los Angeles, don’t hesitate to contact us at (213) 688-0460 to learn more.
+If you or a loved one is facing state charges here in Los Angeles, don’t hesitate to contact our criminal defense lawyers at (213) 688-0460 to learn more.

 The California Department of Justice